 2 Linked to Extortion Threat Nabbed

-Bondok, a Canadian citizen of Egyptian origin, also was accused of making a threatening telephone call to Israel's consulate in Montreal.
-He demanded freedom for Lebanese prisoners held by Israel, Blackburn said.
+Bondok was accused of making a threatening telephone call to Israel's consulate in Montreal demanding freedom for Lebanese prisoners held by Israel.

 While police refused to disclose details of the March 1 call, prosecutor Helene Di Salvo indicated the threat involved explosives.

 ``I can't give you more details but you know there's a bomb involved,'' Di Salvo said.

 Police were unaware of any links between Bondok and known terrorist groups, and believed Bondok acted on his own in making the telephone threat, said Sgt.
 Normand Houle of the Royal Canadian Mounted Police.